mozilla/geckodriver/doc/Flags.md

 service on the origin with scheme `https`, hostname `webdriver.test`, and port `8080` to access the geckodriver instance.

+## <code>-\\-allow-system-access</code>

+A boolean flag required to enable browser UI testing, starting with Firefox 138.

+This flag allows WebDriver commands to target Firefox's parent process, enabling interaction with UI elements and access to elevated Gecko APIs that are typically unavailable when automating web content.
+In detail, it enables the Mozilla-specific `/session/{sessionId}/moz/context` HTTP endpoint for WebDriver Classic, allowing switching between tab automation and full Firefox UI control.

+**Important note**: Enabling this flag grants WebDriver clients the same privileges as the Firefox UI process, providing full system access.
+It should only be used when absolutely necessary.

 ## <code>-\\-android-storage <var>ANDROID_STORAGE</var></code>

 **Deprecation warning**: This argument is deprecated and planned to be removed